josebiaggio/javaScript-exercises/README.md

-# web-full-stack-js-exercises
+# js-exercises-santander-coders-2021
-Santander Coders 2021 - Exercícios JavaScript do módulo 2 do curso Web Full Stack
+JavaScript exercises from module 2 of the Web Full Stack course